crgdb/gdb-7.11-patches/README.md

 After studying GDB’s internals, I managed to figure out the puzzle and fixed all the problems.
 This repository contains the resulting patches (or diffs).

+It is a pity to leave gdb broken when the fix is this simple and actually finishes the work that the original GDB maintainer was trying to do.

 ## Status